rishudh/CS230_deforestation_detection/README.md

 To load all the relevant libraries needed to run this code, install [requirements.txt](https://github.com/rishudh/CS230_deforestation_detection/blob/main/requirements.txt).

+A walk-through of using the code in this repository to train your own model, and to predict a deforestation mask is given in [deforestation_detection.ipynb](https://github.com/rishudh/CS230_deforestation_detection/blob/main/deforestation_detection.ipynb).

 # Trained Models
 You can also use the provided trained models to readily detect deforestation on satellite images over a region of your choice.
 These models have been trained on Landsat-8 data, and thus will work best with its data.
 The models can be accessed [here](https://github.com/rishudh/CS230_deforestation_detection/releases/tag/v1.0).